-As said above the most common form of accommodation is the initial accommodation centres and then privately owned flats and houses.
+The most common form of accommodation is the initial accommodation centres and then privately owned flats and houses.

 The initial accommodation is for a short stay (intended to be 19 days maximum, though it can be longer).
 Asylum seekers are able to go outside at any time.

-As there is no choice of accommodation, and families may be separated if they are not claiming asylum together.
-For instance where the father of a child is not an asylum seeker or is not part of the same asylum claim as the mother, mothers are placed in accommodation without their partners.
+As there is no choice of accommodation, families may be separated if they are not claiming asylum together.
+For instance, where the father of a child is not an asylum seeker or is not part of the same asylum claim as the mother, mothers are placed in accommodation without their partners.
 This accommodation is, in most cases, in a different city, and sometimes in a different region, from where the child’s father lives.
 Being close to the child’s father is not normally accepted as a reason to be in a particular location.
-‘The strict rule that no-one else is allowed to stay overnight in Home Office provided accommodation deprives the new-born baby, and indeed other children in the family, of the opportunity to build a relationship with their father’.
+‘The strict rule that no-one else is allowed to stay overnight in accommodation provided by the Home Office deprives the new-born baby, and indeed other children in the family, of the opportunity to build a relationship with their father’.

 The impact of living on Section 4 support is discussed in the section Forms and Levels of Material Reception Conditions.

 Reported in the local media including: The Chronicle, ‘Hundreds of North East asylum seekers could be forced out of their homes at the end of August’, 25 August 2019, available at: https://bit.ly/2TWFjbI; Teesside Live, ‘Families will be forced to move from their homes as new housing provider takes over’, 2 September 2019, available at: https://bit.ly/2NQYQH1.